Nathan: Sept 16 - 19.

 (*) Unsure whether to drop Math 241?
 Try taking one of the practice tests for the next midterm under timed conditions to see how you’re doing.

 2016: This lecture is fine, I had a few minutes to spare in both sections, and that's with an extended answer to a question that came up in both sections, namely is why phi only goes from 0 to pi.
 2018: Similar, and got that same question both times.
+2019: Went slower this time, hit the cylindrical coordinates with 10 minutes left in the first hour and 15 in the second.
+10 minutes is not enough but 15 is OK.

 2016: This lecture is also fine, namely a few minutes short.
 I was feeling a little under the weather, so I skipped the straightforward calculation of the integral on page 3.
 2018: I skipped the calculation on page 3 and had at least 5 minutes to spare at the end, maybe more.
 I improvised a brief discussion of what slices look like in spherical coordinates, which was a good addition.
+2019: Skipped the calculation on page 3 and used the whole time in both sections, finishing the cylindrical example at 30 and 27 minutes in, respectively.

 2016: This lecture is also fine, especially as it's not necessary to discuss the linear approximation bit at the end in any detail.
 In fact, I skipped it in the second hour, in favor of a brief discussion of how the average of x - y over the triangle R is thus 1/3 and why that makes geometric sense.
-2018: In both sections, I skipped talking about linear approximation and instead talked about the average.
+2018 and 2019: In both sections, I skipped talking about linear approximation and instead talked about the average.

 Note: The 7th and last page of the notes is for reference only.